GUIDE 2025

 Ensure the dates match since you’ll have a date both in the cover letter and the main grant proposal.
 You don’t want to send a proposal where the grant proposal has April 5th while the cover letter has November 27th.
 This goes for other files you’ll send as well.

-The cover letter should use single-space and leave space between addresses in the heading.
+The cover letter should use single spacing and leave space between addresses in the heading.
 Double-space means less room to write the limited information you need.
 This doesn’t mean you should delete the area between paragraphs.
 Give the letter room to breathe.

 Send the Cover Letter in PDF